cyberark/conjur-puppet/README.md

 If pre-establishing host identity is unfeasible, we instead recommend bootstrapping Conjur host identity using a [Host Factory](https://developer.conjur.net/reference/services/host_factory) token.
 Nodes inherit the permissions of the layer for which the Host Factory token was generated.

+Note when used in this manner, the host factory token will only be used on the initial Puppet run, to establish identity which is then stored on the host.
+Subsequent runs will use that for Conjur authentication on the node side (at the time of collecting facts) and only provide the Puppet master with a temporary token to fetch the secrets with.

 To use a Host Factory token with this module, set variables `authn_login` and `host_factory_token`.
 Do not set the variable `authn_api_key` when using `host_factory_token`; it is not required. `authn_login` should have a `host/` prefix; the part after the slash will be used as the node’s name in Conjur.

 ```puppet